If you read property news regularly you may have noticed a surge in stories about landlords leaving the sector in biblical proportions.

 The health benefits of maintaining a good work life balance are undisputed, because running a property business is usually a lot less hassle than running other types of business, being a landlord results in a better work life balance which means physical and mental benefits galore.

-If your tenants are settled and well behaved, your rent payments will keep regularly coming in without you having to contribute very much at all.
+If your tenants are settled and you have a good relationship with them, your rent payments will keep regularly coming in without you having to contribute very much.
 It’s not completely hands off though, there will be occasional repairs and admin work, but if your property is in good shape, you’ve got happy tenants and your finances are kept in order your properties can represent a low maintenance investment leaving you more time to do whatever makes you happy.

 Long Term Security is Essential to Health and Wellbeing